not-magic/Open309/README.md

 Tolerances were optimized for printing on my Prusa Mk3s with a 0.6 mm nozzle, using Overture PLA+.

 If the collar is printed I would recommend using a random seam position, and lightly sanding the collar.
-This will prevent a noticeable bump in collar shape.
+This will prevent a noticeable bump in the collar shape.
 I print the collar upside down with supports, which creates some pretty bad surface quality that is entirely hidden by the mounting plate.

 There are two collar variations, one with ridges, to minimize supports, and a flat version.
 The jury is out if the ridges help much, it produces fewer but harder to remove supports.